 Not to be left out is another equally pretty Vega banjo the Vegaphone Professional tenor four sting banjo, serial number 84871 dating to the late 1920’s is included in the auction estimate £300-500.

-The sale will also feature two Parker of Penzannce plectrum banjos.
-These rarely seen instruments were hand built by Alf Parker in his Penzannce workshop up until the 1980s.
+The sale will also feature two Parker of Penzance plectrum banjos.
+These rarely seen instruments were hand-built by Alf Parker in his Penzance workshop up until the 1980s.
 The instruments show top quality craftsmanship featuring exotic tonewoods and unusual sea life inlays probably inspired by Alf Parker’s geographic location.
-One Parker in excellent condition is expected to sell for £700-1,000 where as the other is in need of restoration being estimated at £200-400 and would make an excellent project for an enthusiast.
+One Parker in excellent condition is expected to sell for £700-1,000 whereas the other is in need of restoration being estimated at £200-400 and would make an excellent project for an enthusiast.